 Patients in the KEYNOTE-091 study were recruited from multiple countries, including Canada.
-The clinical experts considered that the eligibility criteria of patients in the KEYNOTE-091 study are appropriate and the demographic characteristics of the patients from the diversity aspect in the study were mostly in line with the patients seen in clinical practice in Canada.
-The clinical experts noted that pembrolizumab is often offered to patients up to ECOG PS of 2 in clinical practice in Canada, and these patients might gain benefit from pembrolizumab, even though only patients with an ECOG PS of 0 to 1 were enrolled in KEYNOTE-091 per the study inclusion criteria.
-The clinical experts noted that presenting the survival outcomes among the subgroup of patients in the KEYNOTE-

-091 study who had PD-L1 TPS < 50% and had ACT as appropriate for this review to align with the reimbursement request and address the unmet therapeutic needs.
+The clinical experts considered the eligibility criteria of patients in the KEYNOTE-091 study to be appropriate and the demographic characteristics of the patients from the diversity aspect in the study were mostly in line with the patients seen in clinical practice in Canada.
+The clinical experts noted that pembrolizumab is often offered to patients who have an ECOG PS of up to 2 in clinical practice in Canada, and these patients might gain benefit from pembrolizumab, even though only patients with an ECOG PS of 0 to 1 were enrolled in the KEYNOTE-091 trial, per the study inclusion criteria.
+The clinical experts noted that presenting the survival outcomes among the subgroup of patients in the KEYNOTE-091 study who had a PD-L1 TPS of less than 50% and had adjuvant chemotherapy as appropriate for this review to align with the reimbursement request and address the unmet therapeutic needs.